craftr-build/craftr-build-4.x/examples/c-clglshare/README.md

 On some Linux systems, you may find that `pkg-config` can not find information on the `OpenCL` package.
-In that case, you can override the information returned by pkg-config using `-Opkg-config:OpenCL=-lOpenCL`.
+In that case, you can override the information returned by pkg-config using for example `-Opkg-config:OpenCL=-lOpenCL` or even `-Opkg-config:OpenCL=-Wl,/usr/lib64/libOpenCL.so.1`.
 Make sure you have an OpenCL driver installed as well as the opencl-headers, GLFW3 and GLEW.

 #### Screenshots